grblHAL/Simulator/README.md

 # GRBL SIM

-## Maintainers
-- Created by Jens Geisler, Adam Shelly

-- Modified by Terje Io for grblHAL.
-Original implementation for Grbl can be found [here](https://github.com/grbl/grbl-sim).

-This repository contains an experimental Grbl simulator that compiles the main Grbl source code into a wrapped executable for use on a computer.
-No microcontroller required.
-When the executable is run, the user should be able to interact with the Grbl simulator as if connected to a microcontroller board with Grbl.

-*WARNING: Grbl Sim is under heavy development.* So many things may not work, or respond in ways unexpected.
-At the moment, this code is a proof-of-concept.

 ## What can you do with Grbl Sim?

  - Simply check out how Grbl works without needing a microcontroller.